SpectralFergus/tarot/README.md

 Tapping on any card's image updates the description box with the details of that card.

 ## Currently in Progress:
-v1 is published to the Google Play store. https://play.google.com/store/apps/details?id=com.spectralfergus.practice.tarot&hl=en
+v1 is published to the Google Play store.
+On mobile, search for keyword "spectralfergus".

+https://play.google.com/store/apps/details?id=com.spectralfergus.practice.tarot&hl=en

 ---